abishekatp/notes/QC/132_MS_Quantum_Information.md

 \alpha_a = \sum_{b \in \Sigma_2} |\alpha_{ab}|^2
 $$

 We may try adding up absolute values of $\alpha_{ab}$.
-In fact this will give correct probability values for with each state $a \in \Sigma_1$.
+In fact this will give correct probability values for each state $a \in \Sigma_1$.
 But when we calculate absolute values we may loose some information about the system that was represented by the complex numbers(due to the fact that we are calculating absolute values).
-Due to these reasons we will see more general description of quantum information which will solve these kind of problems.
+We will see that the more general description of quantum information will solve these kind of problems.

 ### Partial measurement of three or more systems